Transfer foils, are they not so beautiful to create easy and fun nail art?

-Step 3: Using your foil gel, overlay your design or whatever you will want your foil to adhere to.
+Step 3: Using your foil gel, overlay your design or whatever you want your foil to adhere to.

 Fully cure this layer.

-Try not to handle it too much with your finger tips, as you will leave oils or moisture from your fingertips on the foil.
+Try not to handle it too much with your fingertips, as you will leave oils or moisture from your fingertips on the foil.
 This can mess up the success of your foil transfer.

-Once you are happy with your transfer, flash cure it.
+Once you are happy with your transfer, flash-cure it.

-Now time for a full foil transfer.
+Now time for a complete foil transfer.

 Step 1: Apply your foundation gels… base, builder, or both.

 Should you have any stubborn areas that do not transfer.
 One coat is fine.
 Cure that layer.

-You want to skip capping the free-edge is because for some odd reason, although foil gel does really good at attaching foil, and it is gel, it doesn’t do so well at bonding with other gels.
-I’m not too sure why, but I can only imagine that it is like putting a layer of gel on a double sided sticky tape… that sticky tape almost has a rubbery oily silicone -type of feel.
+You want to skip capping the free edge because, for some odd reason, although foil gel does really well at attaching foil, and it is a gel, it doesn’t do so well at bonding with other gels.
+I can only imagine that it is like putting a layer of gel on a double-sided sticky tape… that sticky tape almost has a rubbery oily silicone feel.
 And if you own a silicone practice hand, you know very few things adhere to silicone.

 Fully cure this layer of foil gel.

 Continuously keep rubbing until the foil becomes unloose.
-If you do not like your transfer, simply scrub your foil off with a towelette and alcohol cleanser.
-Let that alcohol evaporate and simply press on your foil again.
+If you dislike your transfer, scrub your foil off with a towelette and alcohol cleanser.
+Let that alcohol evaporate, and press on your foil again.

 Step 5: Apply bonder at the tip, and flash cure.

-Apply a thick viscosity top gel or a thin layer of base gel and then non-wipe top gel.
-Fully cure your design and you’re done!!
+Apply a thick viscosity top gel or a thin layer of base gel and then a non-wipe top gel.
+Fully cure your design, and you’re done!!